MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 > [!NOTE]
 > - For DPM running on virtual machines, configuring tiered storage using Windows Storage Spaces is supported.
-> - Hyper-V host presents both, the virtual SSD and HHD to the Virtual machine.
+> - Hyper-V host presents both the virtual SSD and HHD to the Virtual machine.
-> - Virtual SSD should be carved out of physical SSD which could be directly attached to the Hyper-V host or from connected external storage.
+> - Virtual SSD should be carved out of physical SSD, which could be directly attached to the Hyper-V host or from connected external storage.

 ![Physical server deployment](./media/add-storage/physical-server-deployment.png)

 ## Resiliency

-DPM supports all of the three resiliency types, supported by Windows Storage spaces.
+DPM supports all of the three resiliency types supported by Windows Storage spaces.
 To configure Mirror or Parity mode resiliency for tiered volume, multiple SSDs are required along with HDDs.
 When you configure simple resiliency type using a single SSD option, there might be data loss if the SSD becomes unavailable.

-The below chart highlights some pros and cons of the three types of resiliency, supported by Windows Storage Spaces.
+The chart below highlights some pros and cons of the three types of resiliency supported by Windows Storage Spaces.

 | TYPE | PRO | CON | Min Disks |
 | --- | --- | --- | --- |